 Today, these decorative items for the floor have become more than just a floor embellishment.
 Many are passed down for generations and become heirlooms.
 Others are investment pieces purchased for their beauty, some are prayer rugs and others are just the perfect complement to a room in our house.

 Handmade rugs are religiously woven and crafted using fine wool and silk by artisans using skills that have been passed down for generations.
 A typical handmade 8X10 hand-knotted wool rug can take 18 months or longer to make therefore these type of rugs are naturally more expensive than those manufactured by a machine.

 Rugs are not all the same! – In this section, we explore the construction of a hand-knotted rug.
 We also highlight characters of the imitation rugs; hand-tufted and machine-made rugs.

 - The pattern is almost as clear on the back as the front side of the rug.

 - The depth, clarity, and density of the design are unmatched by any other rug type.

 - The fringe is part of the rug and not sewn on to the rug

 A – Warp, Foundation of the rug.
 Parallel threads running through the entire length of the rug which knots are tied.

 C – Knot, Main part of the rug.
-Strand of wool or silk is looped around two adjacent Warps, and then cut to form the surface of the rug.
+A strand of wool or silk is looped around two adjacent Warps and then cut to form the surface of the rug.